Institution: Temple University

 Institution: Iowa State University

 Course Description: Mteor 432, instrumentation and measurements, teaches the principles of meteorological sensing and data analysis.
 Topics covered include: thermometry, barometry, hygrometry, anemometry, precipitation measurements, radiometry, radar, remote sensing, visibility, and cloud height measurements.
 Calibration, measurement uncertainties, and digital signal processing are heavily emphasized.
-Labs focus on dataloggers, logger programming, and modern weather stations.
-Undergraduate components exist in other courses where students are highly encouraged to use existing instrumentaiton to take their own data to answer simple research questions.
+Labs focus on data loggers, logger programming, and modern weather stations.
+Undergraduate components exist in other courses where students are highly encouraged to use existing instrumentation to take their own data to answer simple research questions.

 It is expected that 50 students per year will benefit from the instruments provided by the IMAGINE Grant.